ChanduPingili/StriveNet_Digital_Agency/README.md

 # StriveNet_Digital_Agency
-It is a Digital marketing website developed with React+Vite For backend I used SQL.
+It is a Digital marketing website developed with React+Vite, For backend I have used SQL.